Methois/Coffee-menu/README.md

 - Expand the available drink and extras menu.

 ### In Progress
-- Enhancing the receipt display for better readability.
+- Make the checkout system more advanced.

 ### Done
 - Basic coffee ordering functionality.